 Note: This chapter describes basic configuration only.
 Refer to Oracle Database Administrator's Reference for UNIX-Based Operating Systems and product-specific administration and tuning guides for more detailed configuration and tuning information.

 Required Postinstallation Tasks

 You must perform the tasks described in the following sections after completing an installation:

-- Downloading and Installing Patches

-- Configuring Oracle Products
+- Downloading and Installing Patches - Configuring Oracle Products

-- Changing Permissions on the extjob Executable

 Downloading and Installing Patches